- Why Do We Age?

 That being said, there is a lot of work to be done before cellular reprogramming can be tested in humans.
 One major obstacle will be to prevent the induction of cancer by targeting only specific groups of cells in the body.
 Additionally, petri dish (in vitro) studies have shown that reprogramming only works on some cells.
 Therefore, the effectiveness of cellular reprogramming will have to be optimized.

 In another era, the outlook for cellular reprogramming in humans would seem like a therapy of the distant future.
 However, it was only in 2006 that Yamanaka and Takahashi showed that four transcription factors can reverse a cell’s epigenetic trajectory.
-At this rate, we may see cellular reprogramming being tested in humans sooner than later.
+At this rate, we may see cellular reprogramming being tested in humans within the next decade.